aMarCruz/easyrouter/README.md

 ### `reset()` ⇒ router

-Clears the routes and global callbacks, without stopping the router.
+Clears the registered routes and global callbacks, without stopping the router.

 Generally, this method will be followed by `stop` or by a re-initialization.